7

 The bowl is thick and heavy, with a 1.5 quart (1.4 liter) capacity.
 It measures 5.5" (14 cm) high and 7" (18 cm) across.

 It's really important to take note of these measurements.
-Because the bowl has to fit in your freezer.
+This is because the bowl has got to fit in your freezer.
 If you can't make room for it in the freezer, you won't be able to make ice cream!

 Cuisinart ICE-21 bowl

 The ICE-21 bowl is actually the smallest available from Cuisinart.
 And I don't think the other brands have machines with smaller bowls either.
-So if you can't fit this one in your freezer, you will probably need to look at the other types of ice cream makers.
+So if you can't fit this one in your freezer, you will probably need to look at ice cream makers with compressors.

 In fact, I think most people will be able to fit it in their freezers.
 It's more a case of the food items that the bowl will displace.
-And whether that's an acceptable situation in the long run.
+And whether that's an acceptable compromise in the long run!

-Cuisinart recommend that their bowls are left in the freezer for between 6 and 24 hours .
-But I find that if I leave it in overnight I always get good results.
+Cuisinart recommend that their bowls are left in the freezer for between 16 and 24 hours.
+But I find that if I leave it in overnight, I always get good results.

 Cuisinart ICE-21 bowl bottom